Networking in Managed Service for Kubernetes

 - For the master, only when creating a cluster.

-- For nodes, when creating or changing a group.
+- For nodes in a group, when creating or updating the group.